kanansnote/basic-programming-exercises/README.md

-# Basic programming exercises
+## Basic programming exercises

-### This repository contains folders with codes that was written during the learning process.
+This repository contains folders with small programs written during my exciting journey of learning and improving my basic understanding of programming skills.